 Why does the inactive DNS zone cause this?
 Because there are two methods to do verification with Let’s Encrypt: a) HTTP based verification and b) DNS based verification.

-If you create a Netlify DNS zone for a custom domain, our service will try to verify the SSL certificate using DNS based verification.
+If you create a Netlify DNS zone for a production domain, our service will try to verify the SSL certificate using DNS based verification.
 However, if the DNS zone is inactive, the DNS based verification will always fail (until the issue is fixed).

 SSL certificate provisioning failures are the most common issues inactive DNS zones cause.

-First, check to see if you have a DNS zone for this custom domain on your Netlify account.
+First, check to see if you have a DNS zone for this production domain on your Netlify account.
 This can be found under Account Name > Domains or by using the URL below (while logged in):